thindil/steamsky/README.md

 ## Running game
-If you build game from sources you need only ncurses library to run game.
-Enter *bin* directory and type `./steamsky`.
-If you use released binaries, you don't need any additional libraries, just in main game directory (where this file is) type `./steamsky`.
-Game works only in terminal.
+You need GtkAda library to run game, which should be available in most Linux distributions.
+Type in terminal where game is `./steamsky` or run it from file manager.

 ### Starting parameters
 You can set game directories by starting parameters.
 Possible options are: